We at Custom Concrete Solutions fully appreciate that price is a major factor in deciding what you’re going to do and who you select to do it.

 A final note on pricing:

 Includes epoxies, urethanes and polyaspartics.
-There are many different types of epoxy floor applications and prices associates with them.
+There are many different types of epoxy floor applications and prices associated with them.
 Here are some factors that are used to determine price.

 Learn more about the different epoxy floors.

 Note: Keep in mind that epoxies are a type of sealer.
 They can be used as a standalone flooring application or as a clear sealer over some other flooring application such as Acid Staining or Overlays.
 Also, we use only catalyzed 100% solids epoxies and the highest solids urethanes available.
 With epoxies and urethanes you get what you pay for!

 Pricing for concrete polishing ranges quite a bit depending on the job.
 Contrary to what some contractor will tell you not all concrete can be polished.
 Here are some things to consider before determining if polishing is the best solution for your flooring need: First, the area must be accessible from ground level.
 As our machines weigh almost 1000 pounds.
 The second thing to consider is the condition of the concrete.
 Polished concrete must have been mechanically troweled when finished.
 If it was finished by hand with a bunch of guys on their hands and knees it probably won’t come out that great.
 Usually you only find hand finished floors in small residential spaces.
 Larger commercial floors are finished by pros with large power trowels.
 That being said here are the things that affect the price of polishing: